 Consider sentence (Figure 7).
-In Old LSF phrase (Delaporte 2007: 340), the hands move away from each other, with out-of-phase secondary radioulnar movement. sentence in LSF likewise has two moving hands, but only the strong hand moves in ASL.
+In Old LSF phrase (Delaporte 2007: 340), the hands move away from each other, with out-of-phase secondary radioulnar movement.
+The sign sentence in LSF likewise has two moving hands, but only the strong hand moves in ASL.
 It appears Weak Freeze has applied in ASL.